While CBHD is involved in a variety of activities, the following initiatives represent the current strategic initiatives of the Center.

 The Center's initiative on global women's health engages the broad spectrum of women's health issues with particular emphasis upon a consistent view of human dignity across the entire lifespan of girls and women from conception through death.
 A key aspect of this initiative is Her Dignity Network.
 To learn more about this initiative, please click here.

-The Center’s research seeks to provide a variety of resources aimed across the spectrum of academic and popular literature to address the pressing ethical issues of our day at the intersection of biomedicine, biotechnology, and our common humanity.
-These volumes include current research projects involving Center staff, the facilitation of Center sponsored monographs and collaborative projects involving consultants, fellows, and affiliates, ongoing book series, and introductory materials explaining the basic issues raised in bioethics.
-To learn more about current research, please click here.
+As a bioethics research center, CBHD seeks to provide a variety of resources aimed across the spectrum of academic and popular literature to address the pressing ethical issues of our day at the intersection of biomedicine, biotechnology, and our common humanity.
+In addition to our everyday work, the Center is also involved in a number of larger and/or longer-term research projects, including: producing monographs and/or edited volumes involving Center staff; the facilitation of Center sponsored publications involving consultants, fellows, and affiliates; sponsoring collaborative projects in conceptual and/or empirical research relevant to bioethics.
+To learn more about current research projects, please click here.

 If you would like to learn more about any of these initiatives or would like to get involved with a particular community of influence, please contact us through our contact form.